Ee-Chee/SpicedAcademy-Tabasco-ImageBoard/README.md

 7) Client-side routing
 * The basic idea is to have client-side Javascript reads and interprets the url of the page and alter the page in accordance with it.
 With this solution, it allows users to share links that go directly to a particular image to check out all the comments about the image.
 * It is convenient to use hashes (url fragments) for this.
 The hash is readable in the browser by means of the location.hash property and it is possible to know when the hash changes by listening for the hashchange event on the window object.
 Although hash changes do not cause requests to be made to the server, they do generate entries in the browser history, which means that the back button works with hashes.
 * For example, click this link: https://lengstylegram.herokuapp.com/#8.
 8 is the ID number of the image.
-Changing the ID number will navigate you to other images.
+Changing the ID number will navigate you to the other images.
 The ID number of the particular image is shown beside the title of the image on its modal(comment-section window).

 **_NOTES_**:
 * Coding technologies: HTML, CSS, Javascript, Vue.js, Axios, DOM, Node.js, Express, Multer middleware, Postgresql, csurf and JSON.